CurveDocs/curve-docs/docs/stableswap-ng_exchange/pools/metapool.md

-metapool: pool paired against a base pool.
+A metapool is a pool where a stablecoin is paired against the LP token from another pool, a so-called base pool.

-metapool token always coin at index 0.

-if min(j,i) > 0: --> means metapool token is not included in the exchange -> need to swap only in the basepool!!

 !!!deploy "Contract Source & Deployment"
     Source code available on [Github](https://github.com/curvefi/stableswap-ng/blob/bff1522b30819b7b240af17ccfb72b0effbf6c47/contracts/main/CurveStableSwapMetaNG.vy).

+The deployment of metapools is permissionless and can be done via the `deploy_metapool` function within the StableSwap-NG Factory.

-## **Exchange Methods**(need final cleanup and check)
+## **Exchange Methods**

-The AMM metapool contract implementation utilizes two internal functions to transfer tokens/coins in and out of the pool and then accordingly update `stored_balances`:
+The AMM metapool contract implementation utilizes two internal functions to transfer tokens/coins in and out of the pool and then accordingly update `stored_balances`.
+These function differ to the ones from plain pools, as there needs to be some additional logic because of the basepools:

 - `_transfer_in()`
 - `_transfer_out()`